Arizona vs. Purdue: Sportsbook promo codes, odds, spread, over/under - December 16

 Arizona vs. Purdue Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted at several sportsbooks.

 |Favorite